-- Verify the Manual Shut-Off Valve on the FMM is in the ON position. - 2.
-Check the high-pressure gauge on the FMM to ensure it is operating and reading in a range consistent with the fuel gauge on the dash board.
-The fuel system maximum pressure is 3,600 psi. - NOTE: Pressure of less than 250 psi could make the engine run rough. - 3.
-Check the vent ports and vent caps for any signs the PRDs have been activated.
+- 1. Verify the Cylinder Manual Shut-Off Valve is in the OPEN position. - 2.
+Check the high-pressure gauge on the fuel system to ensure fuel system has fuel.
+The fuel system maximum pressure is 3,600 psi.

+NOTE: Pressure of less than 250 psi could make the engine run rough.

+- 3. Check the vent port and vent cap for any signs the PRD have been activated.
 Verify the vent ports and vent caps are clear of debris or damage. - Check the entire fuel system for any signs of damage or wear.
 Include checks for: - a.
 Gas leaks Smell for gas, look for frost or ice, and listen for hissing noises at joints and components. - b.
 Look for external damage to housings and covers.

-- 5. Drain the low pressure filters per the engin manufacturer's recommendation. - 6.
-Turn the ignition key to ON and check that the low-pressure gauge reading is approximately 125 psi. - Verify the dashboard fuel gauge is functioning properly. - 8.
-Have the fuel system and cylinders inspected by a certified CSA Cylinder and Fuel System Inspector i damage is found on any part of the components or structural parts of the fuel system.
-Qualified service support can be found at www.cumminscleanfueltech.com
+- Drain the low pressure filters per the engine manufacturer's recommendation. - 6.
+Turn the ignition key to ON and check that the low-pressure gauge reading is approximately 80 psi. - 7.
+The dashboard fuel gauge will not be functioning properly because it is not connected to the fuel system. - 8.
+Have the fuel system and cylinders inspected by a certified CSA Cylinder and Fuel System Inspector if damage is found on any part of the components or structural parts of the fuel system. - 9.
+Follow all company procedures for attaching fuel system to the vehicle chassis.
+Verify the fuel system is installed to the chassis to ensure it will not fall off during operation of the vehicle.